eldritchCorvus/LitRPGSim/README.md

 Performance art.
 Clearly.

-In all Truth, the universe was never supposed to be this way.
+In all Refs: #22917, the universe was never supposed to be this way.
 What started out a small little project to get me out of that pandemic funk spiralled out of control, as one does.

 In any case, this is a path of ZampanioSim.